lunaxlam/wanderlust/readme.md

 *Wanderlust* is a community-driven travel planning application that allows users to create, share, and clone personally curated travel itineraries through a standard form template.
 Users are able to filter travel itineraries by locale (city), territory (state), or country destinations.

-The application utilizes the Google Places and Google Maps APIs to auto-populate metadata about places, including name, address, location, website, price level, ratings, and more.
+The application utilizes the Google Places and Google Maps APIs to auto-populate metadata about places, including name, address, location, website, ratings, and more.

 ## **Tech Stack**
 Backend: Flask, Python, PostgreSQL, SQLAlchemy ORM<br />